 WHAT YOU'LL STUDY

-At the ACA, our 12-month graduate program offers both artistic and practical advantages that set it apart from other MFA acting programs.
+At the STC, our 12-month graduate program offers both artistic and practical advantages that set it apart from other MFA acting programs.
 Many actors desire additional classical training but cannot devote three years to a conventional MFA program.
 Such programs take them out of the field for a long time and, most significantly, only focus marginally on classical acting.